Today’s Reading: Ezek 17:1–18:32, Rev 7:9–8:13, Job 34:16–30

 The soul who sins shall die.
 The son shall not suffer for the iniquity of the father, nor the father suffer for the iniquity of the son.
 The righteousness of the righteous shall be upon himself, and the wickedness of the wicked shall be upon himself.(Ezekiel 18:20, ESV)

-This is God Himself destroying the bad teaching of hereditary sins and curses on the personal level.
-Every man is responsible before God for his own life… no excuses.
+This is God himself destroying the bad teaching of hereditary sins and curses on the personal level, this is simply not true, every man is responsible before God for his own life… no excuses

 “But if a wicked person turns away from all his sins that he has committed and keeps all my statutes and does what is just and right, he shall surely live; he shall not die.(Ezekiel 18:21, ESV)